tobiasbriones/blog/mathswe/tsd/dorep-for-jekyll/release/dorep-for-jekyll-v0-1-0-2025-09-05/index.md

 # DoRep for Jekyll V0.1.0 (2025/09/05)

+Texsydo Web MVP requires MSW Engineer's frontend standards and implementations to function as a dedicated implementation, DoRep for Jekyll, to evolve the deployment operations when converting mathematical text into static websites.

 ## DoRep for Jekyll Migration from the Texsydo Web Prototype

 It migrates the Jekyll side tooling from the Texsydo Web Prototype.